elaysason/Deep-Learning/README.md

 In Exerice 2, a similar procces is contsructed.After deffining the needed train and test function we run on a large number of epochs and watch the effect on train and test loss.

-### Running Instructions
-After donwloading the file on colab.
-Press on file -> open nootbook -> Upload and then drop to downloaded file.

-Now you can run the whole nootbok or specfic cells.

 ## Installation
 I will use google as an example but similar procces can be prefomred on other nootbook editors